coolbutuseless/dplyr-cli/README.md

 ## Motivation

-I wanted to be able to do quick hacks on CSV files on the command line without actually starting a proper R session.
+I wanted to be able to do quick hacks on CSV files on the command line using dplyr syntax, but without actually starting a proper R session.

 ## What dplyr commands are supported?